Helen Brough Helen Brough

 As my practice continues to evolve internationally, I look forward to seeing Emulated Flora find its next home — a space where it can once again engage audiences, transform architecture, and inspire new conversations.

-Summer Studio Sale – Final Days to Collect by Helen Brough
+Summer Studio Sale – Final Days to Collect

 It’s been a wonderfully full and creative 12 months — with exhibitions, commissions, and the chance to connect with collectors and viewers across London and beyond.
 As I take a pause for summer, I wanted to offer something special to those who’ve followed my work, visited shows, or quietly admired from afar.